MiniProjs123/SpringBoot_Reference_Apps/SpringBootSpringWebStarter/readme.md

 ssh-add ~/.ssh/github-TRT

 --------------------------
-testing commit - tested with removal of git config
+testing commit - completed testing with removal of git config
 - config file (no matter for single repo access)
 - known hosts (can still commit but git cannot verify it is the correct destination)
 --------------------------